The passing score for the exam is 85%. Print these instructions out and read them carefully before beginning the exam.

 - After you select “Done”, your score is immediately calculated and will automatically be submitted to the Department.
 Your score will be posted to your online checklist in about 5 working days.

-If you fail the exam (score less than 85%), you must retake the exam by downloading the retake application Form #2699 and submitting it along with a $75.00 retake fee to the Department.
+If you fail the exam (score less than 85%), you must retake the exam by downloading the Request to Retake Statutes and Rules or Ethics Examination (Form 2699) and submitting it along with a $75.00 retake fee to the Department.
 You will then be assigned another test.

 Additional technical or exam content related questions can be directed to